Vancouver Photography – Vanier Park

 Without a doubt, you will need your widest-angle lens here.
 We did a lot of photo stitching here.
 If you have a panoramic tripod head to avoid distortion, you will need it here.
 See our image above.
 The water doesn’t move too much, but you should bring your tripod with your neutral density filters and see how much flow you can get here.
 A circular polarizing filter, of course, is always a must.

-Lens: Wide angle and have a zoom handy for birds if you like birds.
+Lens: Wide-angle and have a zoom handy for bird photography.

 Gear List at a glance: Circular polarizing filter, neutral density filter, tripod, shutter release.